Run the Alps Underground Guide to UTMB® Week in Chamonix

 Run the Alps: Why yes!
 Here they are– our favorite tips for making the most of Chamonix during UTMB week:

-2. If the Mont Blanc tunnel is part of your plans, allow lots of time and watch the app or the web site for the delays on either side of the tunnel.
+- If the Mont Blanc tunnel is part of your plans, allow lots of time and watch the tunnel app, web site, or Google Maps for the current delays on either side of the tunnel.